md685-njit/Assignment-1/README.md

 # CS 690 Assignment 1: Controlled Evaluation Harness

-This repository holds the complete evaluation harness for Assignment 1.
-What you submit, and how it is graded, is described in `A1_HANDOUT.md`, which came in the same download.
-This file tells you how to install everything, how to run every command, and how to read the code.

-Read this file from top to bottom before you run anything.
-The steps are in the order you need them.
+Please Read the A1_HANDOUT.md for Assignment description then followed by this readme.

-If you are stuck on installation for more than about thirty minutes, stop and contact the instructor with the exact error message.
+If you are stuck on installation for more than about thirty minutes, stop and contact me with the exact error message.
 Setup problems are normal on a first assignment, and they are much quicker to solve together.

 ## What you will do with this repository